Helena Mentis demonstrates tools that she uses in her HCI lab. Photo by Marlayna Demond ’11 for UMBC.

 Center for Research in Emergent Manufacturing

-Prof. Nilanjan Banerjee leads the Center for Research in Emergent Manufacturing which does research on Digital Manufacturing, incuding developing smart and secure cyber-physical manufacturing systems and supply chains.
+Prof. Nilanjan Banerjee leads the Center for Research in Emergent Manufacturing which does research on Digital Manufacturing, including developing smart and secure cyber-physical manufacturing systems and supply chains.

 Data Management & Semantics Group